 Retaining a Barrister and establishing at the outset of any business controversy that you are ready, willing and able to resolve the dispute in a courtroom if a reasonable settlement cannot be reached is beneficial in its own right.

 Personal injury lawyers are often valued just on their ability to convince judges and juries to either award or not award large sums of money.
 Inexplicably, those same skills are deemed less important in the context of business disputes.

-The skills of a Barrister should be held in high esteem and recognized as their own form of legal specialization.
+The skills of a Barrister should be held in high esteem and recognized as the unique legal specialists they are.